- What is the Integrated Public Alert and Warning System (IPAWS)?

 Once the alert is received from the alerting authorities, IPAWS-OPEN authenticates the source and validates that the alert input conforms to the CAP standard and IPAWS profile.
 This provides a standard for everyone across all levels of government and the private sector.

 Emergency alerts will be delivered across multiple pathways to the American people.
-Alerts will be delivered by the EAS, using AM, FM, and satellite radio, broadcast, cable, and satellite Television Wireless Emergency Alerts (WEA) will broadcast notifications to cell phones and other commercial mobile network devices based on their location, even if cellular networks are overloaded and can no longer support calls, texts, and emails.
-WEAs will not track an individual’s locations or personal data, as it uses SMS-CB, a broadcast (one-way) technology.
+Alerts will be delivered by the EAS, using AM, FM, and satellite radio, broadcast, cable, and satellite tTelevision.
+Wireless Emergency Alerts will broadcast notifications to cell phones and other commercial mobile network devices based on their location, even if cellular networks are overloaded and can no longer support calls, texts, and emails.
+Wireless Emergency Alerts will not track an individual’s locations or personal data, as it uses SMS-CB, a broadcast (one-way) technology.
 This assures that authorities cannot collect any subscriber-related data, including details on who is in the targeted area, who has successfully received the emergency alert, or who may have opted out.
 State, territorial, tribal, and local alerting systems, including emergency telephone networks, giant voice sirens, and digital road signs may receive alerts from IPAWS-OPEN.
 Future alerting technologies and systems can also be easily integrated into the IPAWS.